A-Mustfa/practical-web-database-design-notes/README.md

 - You’re new to databases but want to use them on your website.
 - You’ve worked with web databases but want to improve performance and design.

+- if you want notes in more details you can find them [here](/files/Practical-Web-Database-Design.pdf)

 ---

 ## 📚 Table of Contents